diatomicDisaster/neo/README.md

 git clone https://github.com/diatomicDisaster/neo.git
 ```
 ### Dependencies
-3. Only the `numpy` library is required.
-Additional libraries are optionally required for full functionality: `matplotlib` if your input file contains the `VISUAL` flag for animating the simulation ([more info](#visualisation)) and `numba` if the program is called with the command line argument `-p`, which enables parallel computing.
+3. Only the `numpy` library is essential, however additional libraries are optionally required for full functionality; `matplotlib` if your input file contains the `VISUAL` flag for animating the simulation ([more info](#visualisation)) and `numba` if the program is called with the command line argument `-p`, which enables parallel computing.
 These libraries [can be installed using your chosen package manager](https://packaging.python.org/tutorials/installing-packages/).

 ### Example Input